tyhdefu/economics-notes/src/micro/market_structures/monopoly.md

 ## Consequences of Price Discrimination ##
 - Increased profits redistribute income from consumers to producers
-- Output will be larger
+- Output will be larger -> Greater Economies of Scale
-- Higher revenue
+- Higher revenue -> Potential for greater SNP -> More R&D / Dynamic efficiency

 ### Effect on Consumers ###
 - Loss of welfare - Consumer surplus disappears in 1st degree price discrimination